Courtney White

 The Age of Consequences: a Chronicle of Concern and Hope

-A Collection of Essays 2002-2011 (Counterpoint Press 2015)
+Collection of Essays 2002-2011 (Counterpoint Press 2015)

 We live in what sustainability pioneer Wes Jackson calls “the most important moment in human history.”
 The various challenges confronting us are like a bright warning light in the dashboard of a speeding vehicle called Civilization, accompanied by an insistent buzzing sound.
 I called this moment the Age of Consequences – a time when the worrying consequences of our hard partying over the past sixty years have begun to raise anguished questions.
 The book is a series of essays that blend headlines with personal narrative and observation, travel, research, and hopeful answers.

-“White strikes a refreshing tone that will resonate with readers turned off by the superior or condescending attitudes of some environmentalist writers…Throughout, he balances abstract questions and ideas with tangible life experiences…Readers will be engaged by his frank and thoughtful discussion of our modern environment.”
+“White strikes a refreshing tone that will resonate with readers turned off by the superior or condescending attitudes of some environmentalist writers…Throughout, he balances abstract questions and ideas with tangible life experiences…Readers will be engaged by his frank and thoughtful discussion of our modern environment.” – Kirkus Review

 Grass, Soil, Hope: a Journey through Carbon Country

-A Nonfiction Book 2010-2013 (Chelsea Green 2014)
+Nonfiction Book 2010-2013 (Chelsea Green 2014)

 Right now, the only possibility of large-scale removal of greenhouse gases from the atmosphere is through plant photosynthesis and related land-based carbon sequestration activities.
 These include a range of already proven practices: composting, no-till farming, climate-friendly livestock practices, conserving natural habitat, restoring degraded watersheds and rangelands, increasing biodiversity, and producing local food.
 Grass, Soil, Hope takes readers on an entertaining journey on how all these practical strategies can be bundled together into an economic and ecological whole.

 “Hope in a book about the environmental challenges we face in the 21st century is an audacious thing to promise, so I’m pleased to report that Courtney White delivers on it.
 He has written a stirringly hopeful book.”
+Michael Pollan, from the Foreword

 The Story of Carbon

-A Blog 2012-2016 combined into a PDF (2016)
+A Blog 2012-2016

 I wrote a blog from 2012 until 2016 on carbon, an amazing element that profoundly affects every facet of our lives.
 My principle goal was to explore the role soil carbon plays in regenerative agriculture and its potential to sequester atmospheric carbon dioxide, but I quickly learned it has so many other values as well.
 Carbon is fundamental to life – and it’s a lot of fun too!
 I compiled the blog into a single document and offer it to readers in hopes you’ll come to appreciate this incredible element as much as I did.